Thunderbolts (comics): Rebirth and endings

 The Thunderbolts reformed to defeat Graviton.
-During the fight, several of the team members present (Fixer, Jolt, Moonstone, Jenkins as MACH-3 and the merged Atlas/Dallas Riordan, along with Zemo's mind – accidentally transferred into Fixer's tech-pack by the teleportation) were transported to Counter-Earth, the same parallel Earth the Avengers and Fantastic Four were sent to after their final battle with Onslaught.
-The Thunderbolts met Counter-Earth versions of Heinrich Zemo, Helmut Zemo and the first Moonstone, the last of which was known as Phantom Eagle.
+During the fight, several of the team members present (Fixer, Jolt, Moonstone, MACH-3, and Zemo) are transported to Counter-Earth.
+The Thunderbolts meet Counter-Earth versions of Heinrich Zemo, Helmut Zemo and the first Moonstone, the last of which was known as Phantom Eagle.
+Zemo convinces the team to help rebuild Counter-Earth.
+Moonstone steals Phantom Eagle's moonstone for herself, boosting her powers.